udit1707/Covid-19_India/README.md

 Learn more from World Health Organization
 Don't PANIC, follow your nation and WHO guidelines.
 Stay safe and Healthy.
 Join the cause!

-Feel free to drop your feedback below.Last update: 10/27/2020.
+Last update: 10/27/2020.
 Updates to the data table.

 ## Recommended: Download the kernel.
 Run locally.
 Thanks :)